-Alchemilla is a genus of herbaceous perennial plants with the common name Lady's Mantle applied generically as well as specifically to Alchemilla mollis when referred to as garden plant, the plant used as herbal tea or for medicinal usage.
+Alchemilla is a genus of herbaceous perennial plants with the common name Lady's Mantle applied generically and specifically to Alchemilla mollis when referred to as garden plant, the plant used as herbal tea or for medicinal usage.

-The plant's common name is said to have likely come from an ancient legend of it being used to adorn the Virgin Mary, as her cloak was thought to resemble its scalloped leaves.
-Once a popular medicinal herb, the root and leaves of Lady’s Mantle plant were both harvested in midsummer and used as poultices for bruises and wound healing.
+The plant's common name is said to have likely come from an ancient legend of it being used to adorn the Virgin Mary as her cloak was thought to resemble its scalloped leaves.
+Once a popular medicinal herb, Lady's Mantle's root and leaves were harvested in midsummer and used as poultices for bruises and wound healing.
 Its tea was used for easing menstrual pain in women as well.

 You should allow plenty of growing room for this plant and space them about 8 to 12 inches (20 to 30 cm) apart.
-Individual plants should be planted at the same depth as their current container and it is helpful to add a little fertilizer or compost to the bottom of planting hole, watering generously afterward.
+Individual plants should be planted at the same depth as their current container.
+It helps add a little fertilizer or compost to the bottom of the planting hole.
+Water generously afterward.

 Additionally, Lady's Mantle can be sown outdoors after all danger of frost has passed.
-They may require cold stratification in order to germinate more easily.
-The seeds should be just barely covered with soil and well watered.
-If desired, you can also start them indoors 4 to 6 weeks prior to planting out.
+They may require cold stratification to germinate more quickly.
+The seeds should be just barely covered with soil and well-watered.
+If desired, you can also start them indoors 4 to 6 weeks before planting out.
 It takes about 3 to 4 weeks for them to germinate.

 There's not much involved with caring for Lady's Mantle.
-It's a very carefree plant and doesn't require any special attention or fertilizing.
+It's a very carefree plant and doesn't require special attention or fertilizer.

-Warm regions that experience high humidity may have issues with fungal problems, particularly if the crown is kept damp.
-Providing adequate air circulation and allowing the soil to slightly dry out some should help remedy this.
+Warm regions with high humidity may have fungal problems, mainly if the crown is kept damp.
+Providing adequate air circulation and allowing the soil to dry out slightly should help remedy this.

-Since Lady's Mantle is prone to reseeding and can become mildly aggressive in some areas, deadheading the flowers as they start to dry is helpful in preventing it from spreading into unwanted parts of the garden.
+Since Lady's Mantle is prone to reseeding and can become mildly aggressive in some areas, deadheading the flowers as they start to dry helps prevent the plant from spreading into unwanted parts of the garden.
 Though its foliage remains semi-evergreen throughout winter, you should remove older leaves as they brown.

 In addition to seed propagation, the plant can be divided in spring or fall as needed.